 - Heat oven to 350F and bake for 15-20 minutes.
 Allow to cool and brush top of rolls with melted butter.

-Disclaimer: Bob’s Red Mill sent me a box of goodies to use in my recipe development and are providing the giveaway.
+Disclaimer: Bob’s Red Mill sent me a box of goodies to use in my recipe development.
 All opinions are my own.